Eye wrinkles

 Because this muscle contracts frequently during everyday expressions, the skin at the outer corners of the eyes can gradually develop visible lines over time.

-What causes lines around the eyes?
+What causes wrinkles around the eyes?

 Muscle contraction